 It's amazing to watch God work.
-Sometimes God works in quiet, very ordinary ways in the common affairs of life.
+Sometimes the King of heaven and earth works in quiet, very ordinary ways in the common affairs of life.
 But at other times He fulfills His plan in spectacular fashion.
 Indeed, sometimes He surprises us.

 Such was the case in Judges 7.
-Judges 7 records one of the most incredible, breath-taking victories to be found anywhere in the Bible.
+Judges 7 records one of the most incredible, breathtaking victories to be found anywhere in the Bible.